code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 1. Detect epidemic outbreaks.
 2. Identify where a particular medicine is needed in the country.

-We don't expect this challenge to be completed during the Hackathon, the goal is to set the foundational work that will allow to solve this problem.
+**NOTE:We don't expect this challenge to be completed during the Hackathon, the goal is to set the foundational work that will allow to solve this problem.**

 ## Background